 Step 5 – Write About Web Design (and publish it)

-If you want to be seen as an authority in your field, you need to let them know that.
-Meaning that you will have to show off your skills and write articles or posts about web design.
+If you want to be seen as an authority in your field, you need to let them know that, which means you will have to show off your skills and write articles or posts about web design.

-Don’t be afraid if you are a new in the area, and think that you don’t have much to say.
-Share the new skills you have been learning (because this is what should be your top priority) so far, and people will follow you same way.
+Don’t be afraid if you are new in the area and think that you don’t have much to say.
+Share the new skills you have been learning (because this is what should be your top priority) so far, and people will follow you the same way.

 Step 6 – Try Some Offline Channels as Well

 And don’t ignore small events as well.
-If you are invited to talk to a small class of students about what is to be a web designer, accept it with a smile on your face.
+If you are invited to talk to a small class of students about what it is to be a web designer, accept it with a smile.
 You never know who their parents are.

 Building and growing your personal brand as a web designer might seem daunting, but you can easily achieve it.
 You just need to make sure that you know your strengths and that you make people aware of them as well.

-Keep everything consistent and don’t be afraid to show off you skills.
+Keep everything consistent, and don’t be afraid to show off your skills.
 With a bit of time and money, you are bound to bring to yourself the best clients out there.